SRA-VJTI/Pixels_Seminar/4_cv_basics/7_opencv_overview/README.md

 2. Navigate to the required folder.

 ```
- make
+ make SRC=<subfolder>/main.cpp
- ./<subfolder_name>
+ ./Opencv_overview
 ```

-For example, if the subfolder is `masking` then the following commands needs to be executed:
+For example, if the subfolder is `5_masking` then the following commands needs to be executed:

 ```
-cd masking
-make
+make SRC=5_masking/main.cpp
-./masking
+./Opencv_overview
 ```

 ## Function Description